ECTO-1A/ECTO-1A.github.io/_posts/2024-01-20-AppleJuice_CVE.md

 ## Flipper Zero: From Penetration Tester to iPhone Jammer

 The Flipper Zero was originally designed for hobbyists and cybersecurity professionals.
 It’s a Swiss Army knife for wireless protocols—capable of reading RFID cards, emulating NFC tags, and spoofing Bluetooth signals.
-But when researcher I (aka [ECTO-1A](https://github.com/ecto-1a)) began reverse engineering Apple’s BLE stack, I discovered that iOS was extremely vulnerable to BLE spam.
+But when I ([ECTO-1A](https://github.com/ecto-1a)) began reverse engineering Apple’s BLE stack, I discovered that iOS was extremely vulnerable to BLE spam.

 By mimicking Apple’s BLE advertisements—used in AirDrop, Handoff, and even Apple Watch pairing—the Flipper Zero could send continuous pop-up requests to iPhones.
 These requests couldn’t be dismissed easily and, in many cases, would cause system freezes and forced reboots.
 It effectively turned the Flipper into a denial-of-service (DoS) weapon against nearby Apple devices.